lamps-wg/key-attestation-ext/draft-wallace-lamps-key-attestation-ext.md

 ## Attestation statement formats

 {{Section 2.1 of RFC8809}} describes registration of new attestation statement format types.
+These are not instructions for IANA but rather instructions for those who want to know how to register new formats for use with the attestationStatement field.

 # ASN.1 Module